-A direct referral for a behavioral health assessment may be made by the member.
-A direct referral for a behavioral health assessment may be made by any health care professional.
-Refer to AMPM Policy 320-O for provisions regarding behavioral health assessment and treatment/service planning.
+A direct referral for a behavioral health assessment may be made by the member or any health care professional.

-For referrals received from a PCP requesting a member receive a psychiatric evaluation or medication management, the appointments with a behavioral health medical professional shall be provided according to the needs of the member and within AHCCCS appointment standards with appropriate interventions to prevent a member from experiencing a lapse in medically necessary psychotropic medications.
+For referrals received from a PCP requesting a member receive a psychiatric evaluation or medication management, an appointment with a behavioral health medical professional shall be provided according to the needs of the member and within AHCCCS appointment standards with appropriate interventions to prevent a member from experiencing a lapse in medically necessary psychotropic medications.